ywarezk/express-errors/README.md

 This middleware will open a **Zone.js** for every request that gets in.
 **Zones** are able to catch exceptions, also exceptions in our async code.
 So when the zone catch an exception it will send that exception to the error middlewares.

-## Performance - The price to pay

-You can examine the benchmarking I did to see the effect on performance to open a zone for every request.
-Bottom line: less then 1.5% reduce in Request Per Second.
-So you pay a small performance price for the ability to deal properly with errors.